olcf/olcf-user-docs/software/software-news.rst

 .. raw:: html

-   <p style="font-size:20px"><b>Summit: Software Installation/Default Software Changes (June 8-9, 2021)</b></p>
+   <p style="font-size:20px"><b>Summit: Software Installation/Default Software Changes (August 17-19, 2021)</b></p>

-Summit's operating system will be upgraded to Red Hat Enterprise Linux 8 (RHEL 8) on June 8-9, 2021.
+Summit's operating system will be upgraded to Red Hat Enterprise Linux 8 (RHEL 8) on August 17-19, 2021.
 As a result, the following new packages will become available:

 .. csv-table::
     :header: "Package", "Current Default", "New Default"